Pay-per-click (PPC) is one of the most powerful digital marketing channels available today.

 Keywords are an undeniably crucial part of your PPC campaign, and choosing the right ones will ensure your ad shows up for the right people.

-But many new to PPC make the mistake of only focusing on short, broad keywords.
-While these will likely generate some return, they are generally more costly and competitive, and less specific to your audience.
+But many new to the world of PPC make the mistake of only focusing on short, broad keywords.
+While these will likely generate some return, they are generally more costly, competitive, and less specific to your intended audience.